 - 1.1 This policy sets out Birmingham City University's approach to providing a safe environment in which to work, learn, and research.
-The University's safeguarding arrangements are underpinned by key principles: - all individuals, including children, young people and vulnerable adults, have a right to be protected from abuse regardless of their age, gender, disability, culture, language, racial origin, religious beliefs or sexual orientation; - the welfare of the child or vulnerable adult is, and must always be, the paramount consideration; - safeguarding is everyone's responsibility.
-All individuals acting on behalf of the University are responsible for safeguarding children and vulnerable adults;
+The University's safeguarding arrangements are underpinned by key principles: - all individuals, including children, young people and adults at risk, have a right to be protected from abuse regardless of their age, gender, disability, culture, language, racial origin, religious beliefs or sexual orientation; - the welfare of the child or adult at risk is, and must always be, the paramount consideration; - safeguarding is everyone's responsibility.
+All individuals acting on behalf of the University are responsible for safeguarding children and adults at risk;

-- the University's approach to the Prevent duty is underpinned by the fundamental British values of democracy, the rule of law, individual liberty and mutual respect and tolerance of those with different faiths and beliefs. - 1.2 Although predominantly an adult environment, the University and University staff engage with children and vulnerable adults across a range of settings.
+- the University's approach to the Prevent duty is underpinned by the fundamental British values of democracy, the rule of law, individual liberty and mutual respect and tolerance of those with different faiths and beliefs. - 1.2 Although predominantly an adult environment, the University and University staff engage with children and adults at risk across a range of settings.
 This policy applies to all students, including apprentices and students studying at partner institutions; staff; associates and volunteers; and visitors to the University, including those delivering University-controlled activity.
 Exceptionally, where it is in the public interest to do so, this policy can be applied to applicants i.e. anyone who has applied to study with the University or any of our franchise or collaborative partners in the next academic intake. - 1.3 This policy applies to all activities that take place on campus and in University locations that are not located on campus, as well as online activity. - 1.4 If any activities or events are hosted by another organisation, then that organisation's safeguarding policy (or relevant procedures or policies) may need to be taken into account and may take precedence over this policy.
 The decision in relation to this will be taken at the point that safeguarding concerns are first raised with the University, and a non-exhaustive list of factors to be taken into account will include the nature of the activity or event hosted by the other organisation; the University's relationship with the other organisation; the nature of the referred party's involvement with the organisation; and the nature of the harm to be safeguarded against.
-Examples of when another organisations's safeguarding policy might take precedence are set out below.
-In circumstances where another organisation's policy is deemed to take precedence, the University would continue to ensure appropriate support was offered in line with its own relationship with the safeguarded party. - Safeguarding concerns arise in relation to a student apprentice in the context of their employment; - Safeguarding concerns arise in relation to a student of the BCU International College: - Safeguarding concerns arise in relation to a student during a period of study at another country falling within another jurisdiction (e.g. through the Turing Scheme); - Safeguarding concerns arise in relation to a student living in third-party accommodation. - 1.5 All members of the University community who are representing the University on non-University premises and who expect to be engaging with children, vulnerable adults, and young people as part of their University activity must familiarise themselves with, and abide by, the host organisation's safeguarding procedures. - 1.6 Where concerns relate to third parties, this Policy will not apply; however, support may be offered where possible to ensure that the concerns are appropriately reported and / or addressed.
+In circumstances where another organisation's policy is deemed to take precedence, the University would continue to ensure appropriate support was offered in line with its own relationship with the safeguarded party.
+Examples of when another organisation's safeguarding policy might take precedence are set out below: - Safeguarding concerns arise in relation to a student apprentice in the context of their employment; - Safeguarding concerns arise in relation to a student of the BCU International College; - Safeguarding concerns arise in relation to a student during a period of study at another country falling within another jurisdiction (e.g. through the Turing Scheme); - Safeguarding concerns arise in relation to a student living in third-party accommodation. - 1.5 All members of the University community who are representing the University on non-University premises and who expect to be engaging with children, adults at risk, and young people as part of their University activity must familiarise themselves with, and abide by, the host organisation's safeguarding procedures. - 1.6 Where concerns relate to third parties, this Policy will not apply; however, support may be offered where possible to ensure that the concerns are appropriately reported and / or addressed.